fizalihsan/fizalihsan.github.io/source/technology/groovy.md

 ### Coercion

 * Implementing operators is straightforward when both operands are of the same type.
 Things get more complex with a mixture of types, say 1 + 1.0.
-One of the two arguments needs to be promoted to the more general type, and this is called coercion.
+One of the two arguments needs to be promoted to the more general type, and this is called **coercion**.
 * Closure Coersion - e.g. `Collections.sort(list, { ... } as Comparator)`
   * closure here is coerced to implement interface Comparator
   * if the interface has more than one methods, then pass different closure implementations as map